 USE OF ALCOHOL AND OTHER DRUGS

 The irresponsible consumption of alcohol and the use of other drugs can lead to regrettable behaviours and even have dire long-term consequences.
 These can be exacerbated in a residential environment with a large number of young adults.
 The College therefore has clear guidelines for your decision-making on the use of these substances.
-All are expected to be fully conversant with the contents of the Policy on the Making Good Decisions About Alcohol and other Drugs, and the consequences for contravening this Policy.
+You are expected to be fully conversant with the contents of the Policy on Making Good Decisions About Alcohol and other Drugs, and the consequences for contravening this Policy